Introduction to American Studies

 Hours: Monday, 1:30 - 3:30

 and by appointment

 AMS 100 is an interdisciplinary approach to the study of American culture in the nineteenth and early twentieth centuries.
-This course emphasizes the application of methods of historical analysis and question framing by investigating the interplay of national identity, class, race, and gender from the nineteenth through the early twentieth centuries.
+This course emphasizes the application of methods of historical analysis and question framing by investigating the interplay of national identity, class, race, and gender.

 Paper topics will be assigned in class, and typed, carefully written, thoughtful essays are due at the beginning of class on Mar.
 8 and Apr.
 10, 2013.
 No late papers will be accepted without the prior approval of the instructor.

 The instructor believes that academic integrity is essential to learning and expects that all students will familiarize themselves with and comply with relevant college policies.

 Alger, Horatio, Ragged Dick (1868; New York, 1985).

 P. T. Barnum, Struggles and Triumphs (New York: Penguin Classics, 1981).

 John F. Kasson, Amusing the Million: Coney Island at the Turn of the Century (New York: Hill & Wang, 1978).